European Co-Production - Legal and Financial Aspects

 - An active and interdisciplinary group of participants and industry experts

 - Opportunity to establish valuable and long-lasting business relationships with audiovisual professionals from all over Europe

 program schedule March 2023

 Case studies march 2023 were

 You cannot climb a mountain without orientation.

-We haven spoken with Bernie Stampfer about orientation in these unsettled times, the changing role of cinema and future perspectives within the world of co-production.
+In the summer of 2020, we spoke with Bernie Stampfer about orientation in these unsettled times, the changing role of cinema and future perspectives within the world of co-production.
 Bernie has 30+ years of industry experience, is a member of the European and German Film Academies and is once again the Head of Studies of European Co-Production.

 Read the interview here.

 scholarships and discounts